This information provides guidance for women on sexual activity during cancer treatment.

 This is a small, T-shaped device your HCP places inside your uterus.
 It releases the hormone progestin.
 The Skyla® IUD can stay in place for 3 years and the Mirena® IUD can stay in place for 5 years, but they can be removed earlier.

-Some treatments may affect your fertility (the ability to become pregnant with a biologic child).
+Some cancer treatments may affect your fertility (the ability to become pregnant with a biological child).
 If you have questions about this, ask your doctor or nurse.Back to top

 Protect Yourself from Infection

-If you or your partner have sex with multiple partners, you are at risk for sexually transmitted infections (STIs), including HIV, if you do not use barrier protection.
+If you or your partner have sex with multiple partners, and you don’t use barrier devices (see the section “Barrier Devices”), you’re at risk for STIs, including HIV.
 In addition, certain cancer treatments can cause low blood cell counts for long periods of time, which may increase your risk of infection.
 Your doctor or nurse will tell you if this is a concern for you.

 To prevent infection: